chrometoasters/ct-grunt-styleguide/README.md

     1. In Terminal: `cd kss-node`, to change into the directory you just created
     1. In Terminal: `sudo npm install -g` - to instruct NPM to install the `kss-node` dependencies listed in `package.json`.
 The `-g` ('global') flag instructs OS X to copy the files to `/usr/local/lib/node_modules/kss/`

+#### Install Grunt and its dependencies

+1. If you haven't used Grunt before, please read [Set up Grunt dependencies](https://github.com/chrometoasters/frontend-grunt-boilerplate#set-up-grunt-dependencies).

 ### Every time you set up a new project

 #### Install the KSS Grunt Task